tramlinehq/tramline/README.md

 Below are some common commands you can use:

-- `just start` – Starts the development environment.
+- `just start` – Starts the development environment
-- `just spec` – Runs the specs.
+- `just spec` – Runs the specs
-- `just lint` – Runs the linter.
+- `just lint` – Runs the linter
-- `just rails command` – Runs a Rails command in the web container.
+- `just rails command` – Runs a Rails command in the web container
-- `just rake command` – Runs a Rake command in the web container.
+- `just rake command` – Runs a Rake command in the web container
-- `just bundle command` – Runs a Bundler command in the web container.
+- `just bundle command` – Runs a Bundler command in the web container
-- `just devlog` – Tails the development log.
+- `just devlog` – Tails the development log
-- `just bglog` – Tails the background worker log.
+- `just bglog` – Tails the background worker log
+- `just shell` – Opens a shell in any docker container

+In case the above list is stale, run `just --summary` to see the full list.

 ### Webhooks